-South Africa

-Competition Commission of South Africa (CompCom)

-- The Minister of Trade and Industry has published block exemption regulations for the healthcare sector.
+Jurisdiction/region/antitrus authority st Antitrust statement/development Source FCCPC has opened an investigation into the flour sector for excessive pricing following complaints received from a bakery association.
+South Africa Competition Commission of South Africa (CompCom) The Minister of Trade and Industry has published block exemption regulations for the healthcare sector.
 These exempt certain agreements or practices from the application of the South African rules on restrictive horizontal and vertical practices if they are undertaken at the request of, and in coordination with, the Department of Health.
 But they do not permit the cooperation on pricing unless specifically authorised by the Minister.
-Specifically, the Government has published block exemptions for: - Covid-19 block exemption for the Healthcare Sector, 2020, Government (19/03/20) - South Africa exempts some hotel, retailer agreements during pandemic, PaRR (31/03/20) - @CompComSA tweet, CompCom (31/03/20)

-- (i) The hotel sector, exempting certain agreements including cost reductions and price coordination in relation to persons placed under quarantine as well as the exchange of information in relation to cost and availability. - (ii) Agreements between retail property landlords and retail tenants active in the clothing, footwear and home textile sector, personal care sector and restaurants services sector. - The Competition Tribunal has stated that it will resolve Covid-19related excessive pricing complaints on an urgent/expedited basis. - The Competition Tribunal has approved over 30 consent agreements with various retailers (pharmacies, hardware stores, supermarkets and grocery stores) and distributors in relation to the charging of excessive prices for, eg, surgical gloves, hand sanitisers, face masks, face shields and essential foods.
+Specifically, the Government has published block exemptions for: The hotel sector, exempting certain agreements including cost reductions and price coordination in relation to persons placed under quarantine as well as the exchange of information in relation to cost and availability.
+Agreements between retail property landlords and retail tenants active in the clothing, footwear and home textile sector, personal care sector and restaurants services sector.
+The Competition Tribunal has stated that it will resolve Covid-19-related excessive pricing complaints on an urgent/expedited basis.
+The Competition Tribunal has approved over 30 consent agreements with various retailers (pharmacies, hardware stores, supermarkets and grocery stores) and distributors in relation to the charging of excessive prices for, eg, surgical gloves, hand sanitisers, face masks, face shields and essential foods.
 In addition to admitting liability and agreeing to immediately desist the conduct, as part of the consent agreements the companies have agreed to donate supplies to local institutions (eg, care homes and non-profit organisations), make contributions to South Africa's Covid-19 solidarity fund and also pay administrative penalties (the highest to-date being ZAR5.9m).

-In one case, involving Babelegi Workwear, a Boksburg supplier of face masks, the Tribunal noted that the administrative penalty imposed exceeded "Babelegi's improper gains from the excessive pricing conduct and should furthermore act as a deterrent to itself and others to engage in such conduct."

-Speaking at a UNCTAD webinar, CompCom Deputy Commissioner Hardin Ratshisusu reported that the authority had received over 1,500 complaints from the public in relation to excessive pricing and other anti-competitive conduct during the Covid-19 pandemic.
-Ratshisusu highlighted the Tribunal's decision in the Babelegi Workwear case (see above) which he noted was seminal given the Tribunal's decision to impose fines exceeding the gains made by the supplier.

-- Tribunal directive for Covid-19 excessive pricing complaint referrals, Competition Tribunal (06/03/20) - South African agency starts first COVID-19 prosecution for face mask pricing, PaRR (15/04/20) - Tribunal approves first consent agreement relating to Covid-19 excessive pricing, Competition Tribunal (20/04/20) - Tribunal approves second consent agreement relating to Covid-19 excessive pricing, Competition Tribunal (24/04/20) - South African agency settles with COVID-19 essentials distributor for inflating prices, PaRR (30/04/20) - Consent agreement between CompComp and Evergreens Fresh Market (Pty) Ltd, Competition Tribunal (01/05/20) - @CompComSA tweet, CompCom (06/05/20) - Tribunal approves 5th and 6th consent agreements relating to Covid-19 excessive pricing matters, Competition Tribunal (07/05/20) - Tribunal approves 7th consent agreement relating to Covid-19 excessive pricing matters, Competition Tribunal (07/05/20) - Tribunal confirms four consent agreements relating to Covid-19 excessive pricing complaints, Competition Tribunal (15/05/20) - Tribunal confirms a consent agreement whereby two face mask suppliers jointly pay R1.5m fine, Competition Tribunal (22/05/20)
+In one case, involving Babelegi Workwear, a Boksburg supplier of face masks, the Tribunal noted that the administrative penalty Covid-19 block exemption for the Healthcare Sector, 2020, Government (19/03/20) South Africa exempts some hotel, retailer agreements during pandemic, PaRR (31/03/20) @CompComSA tweet, CompCom (31/03/20) Tribunal directive for Covid-19 excessive pricing complaint referrals, Competition Tribunal (06/03/20) South African agency starts first COVID-19 prosecution for face mask pricing, PaRR (15/04/20) Tribunal approves first consent agreement relating to Covid-19 excessive pricing, Competition Tribunal (20/04/20) Tribunal approves second consent agreement relating to Covid-19 excessive pricing, Competition Tribunal (24/04/20) South African agency settles with COVID-19 essentials distributor for inflating prices, PaRF (30/04/20) Consent agreement between CompComp and Evergreens Fresh Market (Pty) Ltd, Competition Tribunal (01/05/20) @CompComSA tweet, CompCom (06/05/20) Tribunal approves 5th and 6th consent agreements relating to Covid-19 excessive imposed exceeded "Babelegi's improper gains from the excessive pricing conduct and should furthermore act as a deterrent to itself and others to engage in such conduct."
+The fine itself was subsequently quashed by the Competition Appeal Court given the size of the company and the small number of masks sold but the finding that Babelegi had charged excessive prices was upheld.